 step by step showing the baked and cooled pie

-• Which pie crust to use?
-I highly recommend using my pie crust recipe since it can withstand the thickness of this Pecan Pie.
-If you would rather use a store-bought mix variety, I would recommend the Bob’s Red Mill Pie Crust Mix which I also recipe tested and works perfectly here!
-Plus its flakiness and butteriness offsets the sweetness of this pie perfectly.
+• Use a homemade crust recipe (if you can).
+I highly recommend my pie crust recipe as it can withstand the heavier vegan pecan pie filling.
+For a store-bought alternative, I recommend the Bob’s Red Mill Pie Crust Mix, which I also tested and it works perfectly here.
+Plus, its flakiness and butteriness offsets the sweetness of the pie.

-• Can I make this pie crustless?
-I also tested making this crustless since I know some readers do ask for this option.
-While the pie was delicious, it essentially flipped over, becoming an upside down pecan pie, and all the pecans settled to the bottom of the pie.
+• Can I make a crustless pie?
+I also tested this recipe as a crustless pecan pie, since I know some of you do ask for this option!
+While the pie was delicious, it essentially flipped over, becoming an upside down pecan pie, since all the pecans settled to the bottom of the pan.
+Not ideal.

 • What’s the best egg replacement for pie?
 I highly recommend getting this (affiliate link) Bob’s Red Mill Egg Replacer and using it in this pie.
 It’s my favorite egg replacer and works so well in this pie.
 You can of course use flax eggs, although it won’t hold as well, and I’m not sure flax eggs would look so great in this pie.